weijingwang/Menace-of-the-Streets/README.md

 ##Description2

-A semi 3d dodging car game with story written in Pygame and Python3.
+A semi 3D car dodging game with an engaging story written in Pygame and Python3.

 ##How to play

 will tell you in the game but the driving part is **press left or right ONCE to move in direction ONCE**.
-Press SPACE to **REV** in order to disturb houses as well as go faster.
+Press UP to **REV** in order to disturb houses as well as go faster.

 ##How to run game